snickell/universal/README.md

 Draw a straight line and follow it.

-## What is a Universal Program?
+## What is the universal program?

-The Universal Program is an AI agent able to draw (bitmap or vector) to a window or even the whole screen and receive [typical events](https://developer.mozilla.org/en-US/docs/Web/API/Event) like where you clicked on it, what you types, timers, messages from other agents, etc. In response to events, it can [use tools](https://docs.anthropic.com/en/docs/build-with-claude/tool-use/overview),
+The universal program is an AI agent able to draw (bitmap or vector) to a window or even the whole screen and receive [typical events](https://developer.mozilla.org/en-US/docs/Web/API/Event) like where you clicked on it, what you types, timers, messages from other agents, etc. In response to events, it can [use tools](https://docs.anthropic.com/en/docs/build-with-claude/tool-use/overview),